hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 1.5 Query on an 'on-the-fly' uploaded table
 ^^^^^^^^^^^^^^^^^^^^^^^

+This feature is available for both ASYNC and SYNC conections.
 'On-the-fly' queries allow you to upload a table stored in VOTable_ format and perform a query on it in one single command.
 The uploaded tables are deleted after the query is complete.
 Alternatively, as a registered user it is possible to upload a table and store it in the user space (see Sect.
 2 below).
 This feature is present both in the synchronous and asynchronous requests.

 In the example below, the "my_table.xml" file is uploaded to the Archive and used to perform a JOIN operation with the mer_catalogue.
 Note the use of the
 "tap_upload" in the ADQL_ query.